 interestingly shaped leaves (like bloodroot - have you seen a bloodroot leaf? very cool! or gingko? also cool!),

 maps and postage stamps

 Also appreciate black-and-white (or limited color) illustrations from old science or other textbooks.
 I've collected quite a pile of them from the free shelf at my public library!

 My favorite book is Gaudy Night by Dorothy Sayers.
 My favorite authors are Madeleine L'Engle and Dorothy Sayers.
-My favorite books are mysteries, especially when they incorporate an interest of mine (cooking, needlework, etc) without it being too forced.
-I recently learned about the term "cozy mysteries" and that pretty much sums up the kind I like (not too much gore or sleaze).
-Inspector Henry Tibbetts (Patricia Moyes) and Maisie Dobbs (Jacqueline Winspear) are two great series in this vein.
+My go-to genre is mystery, especially when they incorporate an interest of mine (cooking, needlework, etc) without it being too forced - e.g. "cozy mysteries."
+Inspector Henry Tibbetts (by Patricia Moyes) and Maisie Dobbs (by Jacqueline Winspear) are two great series in this vein.

-And I've been reading quite a bit of young adult fiction to keep ahead of my boys or find books they might enjoy.
-Recent favorites include The Hunger Games and Catching Fire by Suzanne Collins; Navigating Early by Clare Vanderpool.
+In the past I read quite a bit of young adult fiction to keep ahead of my boys or find books they might enjoy.
+Favorites included The Hunger Games series by Suzanne Collins; Navigating Early by Clare Vanderpool.
 Our whole family enjoyed The Wilderking Trilogy by Jonathan Rogers - great especially for boys!
-Others: Mysterious Benedict Society (I liked the first one the most), The Wednesday Wars, Flipped, Madeleine L'Engle, J. K. Rowling, Blue Balliet, Elise Broach.
+Others: Mysterious Benedict Society (I liked the first one the most), The Wednesday Wars, Madeleine L'Engle, J. K. Rowling, Blue Balliet.